This guide is relevant to all types of exams; however, your module convenor will provide more subject-specific material and advice on Moodle.

 - the University’s online exam policy.

-- technical advice.
+- technical guidance.

 Important note: Please read this whole guide before starting with step 1.